saltyorg/docs/docs/apps/plex.md

         2. Set the following:

-            - "Empty trash automatically after every scan": `disabled`
+            - "Empty trash automatically after every scan": `enabled`

-                - _Plex Autoscan will take care of this._
+                - THIS IS A CHANGE FROM WHEN _Plex Autoscan_ WAS THE DEFAULT

+                - Autoscan is now the default scan app, and it does not empty trash

             - "Allow media deletion": `enabled`